SnowflurrySDK/Snowflurry.jl/README.md

 Make sure your system has Julia installed.
 If not, download the latest version from [https://julialang.org/downloads/](https://julialang.org/downloads/).

 We officially support the [latest stable release](https://julialang.org/downloads/#current_stable_release) and the [latest Long-Term Support (LTS) release](https://julialang.org/downloads/#long_term_support_release).
-Any release in-between should work (please submit a Github issue if they don't), but we only actively test against the LTS and the latest stable version.
+Any release in between should work (please submit a Github issue if they don't), but we only actively test against the LTS and the latest stable version.

-### Installing `Snowflurry.jl` package
+### Installing `Snowflurry.jl`
 The latest release of Snowflurry can be pulled from [JuliaHub](https://juliahub.com/ui/Packages/General/Snowflurry) and installed with the following command:
 ```julia
 import Pkg